Virtual pet: Software-based

 There are many video games that focus on the care, raising, breeding or exhibition of simulated animals.
 Such games are described as a sub-class of life simulation game.
 Since the computing power is more powerful than with webpage or gadget based digital pets, these are usually able to achieve a higher level of visual effects and interactivity.
 Pet-raising simulations often lack a victory condition or challenge, and can be classified as software toys.

 The pet may be capable of learning to do a variety of tasks.
 "This quality of rich intelligence distinguishes artificial pets from other kinds of A-life, in which individuals have simple rules but the population as a whole develops emergent properties".
 For artificial pets, their behaviors are typically "preprogrammed and are not truly emergent".

 A screen mate is a downloadable virtual pet that creates a small animation that walks around a computer desktop and over open screens unpredictably.
-Each pets is a small animation of an animal (such as a sheep or a frog, or in some cases a human or bottle cap) that can be interacted by clicking on or dragging, which lifts the pet as if you were picking it up.
+Each pet is a small animation of an animal (such as a sheep or a frog, or in some cases a human or bottle cap) that can be interacted by clicking on or dragging, which lifts the pet as if you were picking it up.
 Most screen mates are free to download and used for entertainment purposes.

 History

+The first-known virtual pet was a screen-cursor chasing cat called Neko.
+It was rather called a "desktop pet" since at that time the term "virtual pet" did not exist.

-PF Magic released the first widely popular virtual pets in 1995 with Dogz, followed by Catz in the spring of 1996, eventually becoming a franchise known as Petz.
+PF.Magic released the first widely popular virtual pets in 1995 with Dogz, followed by Catz in the spring of 1996, eventually becoming a franchise known as Petz.
 The digital pets were further popularized when Tamagotchi and Digimon were introduced in 1996 and 1997.

 Digital pets like Tamagotchi and Digimon were a massive fad across Japan, the United States and United Kingdom during the late 1990s.
-Today, there are also "Digital Pets" which have physical robotic bodies, known as Ludobots or Entertainment robots.
+Later entertainment robots had physical bodies.

+From the late 1990s to the early 2000s, virtual pets specialized to be official mascots of personal websites known as "cyber pets" (or "cyberpets") could be especially seen in websites hosted with GeoCities, Tripod, or Angelfire.
+There were also webpages which allowed users to "adopt" cyber pets for their websites.